 How obvious is ongoing climate change induced by anthropogenic global warming?
 If you’re unwilling to look outside, consider the following graph from Climate Central.

 And even as abnormal is the new normal, we’re just getting started.
-Bruce Melton, writing for Truthout in a 26 December 2013 piece featuring climate scientist Wallace Broeker, points out that “today we are operating on atmospheric concentrations of greenhouse gases from the 1970s.
-In the last 29 years we have emitted as many greenhouse gases as we emitted in the previous 236 years.”
-In other words, the four-decade lag between emissions of greenhouse gases and consequences of those emissions is not complete.
-But it’s on the way, and there is nothing to be done today to undo what we did during the last 40 years.
+A paper in the 3 December 2014 issue of Environmental Research Letters indicates that maximum warming from carbon dioxide emissions occurs about one decade after a carbon dioxide emission.
+Rising emissions during each of the last many decades points to a truly catastrophic future, and not long from now.
+There is nothing to be done today to undo what we did during the last decade.
 And, as pointed out with numerous scientific articles at my comprehensive summary dating back to February 2003 from the folks at Woods Hole Oceanographic Institution, abrupt and dramatic changes in climate aren’t out of the question.